osa1/lexgen/README.md

 ## Built-in regular expressions

 lexgen comes with a set of built-in regular expressions.
-These regular expressions match the same set of characters as their Rust counterparts.
-For example, `$$alphabetic` matches the same set of characters as Rust's [`char::is_alphabetic`].
+Regular expressions listed below match the same set of characters as their Rust counterparts.
+For example, `$$alphabetic` matches the same set of characters as Rust's [`char::is_alphabetic`]:

-(Note that in the generated code we don't use Rust `char` methods.
-For simple cases like `$$ascii` we generate simple range checks.
-For more complicated cases like `$$lowercase` we generate a binary search table and run binary search when checking a character)

-List of built-in regular expressions:

 - `$$alphabetic`
 - `$$alphanumeric`